 The best Tejo Salento playing area is at Los Amigos, Salento has 8/9 lanes all of which can be played on simultaneously.

 The backboard of each Tejo lane at Los Amigos represents the Colombian flag.
 The target area is around 1 metre square.
 The metal ring that you’re aiming to get in the middle of has a diameter of around 25 centimetres.
 You aim with a small palm sized heavy metal disk called a Tejo.

 There are clear separations between the different lanes and faint markings on the floor indicate where you throw your disc from.

 How to Play Tejo

 The objective of each Tejo game is to be the first to 21 points.
 Points are gained by throwing your Tejo (a small heavy metal disc) towards the target.
 You throw it underarm.
 The disc weighs about 700 grams.

 The target is a round metal ring (called a bocin), placed in the middle of the 3D clay triangle.
-Folded paper triangle, called mechas, containing gunpowder are placed on the edges of the metal ring, to enable additional points to be gained if your turn elicits an explosion.
+Folded paper triangles, called mechas, containing gunpowder are placed on the edges of the metal ring, to enable additional points to be gained if your turn elicits an explosion.

 Take it in turns to throw your metal disc towards the target.
 As you only have one disc each you’ll need to retrieve it from the clay at the end of each round.
 You’ll probably want to flatten down the clay in between rounds as you dig out the disc from the holes that you make in the clay.

 How to Score Points in Tejo